-Public Schools: On average, there are 14 students experiencing homelessness in every public school across America.
-With the proper support, teachers and staff can help identify youth who are facing crises and connect them to the right services, such as counseling, legal assistance, or housing.
+- Public schools: More than 1.3 million homeless students have been identified in our public schools—on average, there are 14 students experiencing homelessness in each public school across America.
+With the proper support, teachers and staff can help identify students who are facing crises and connect them to the right supports, such as housing, counseling, and legal assistance.

-Child Welfare: The instability of being in the foster care system often leads young people directly to homelessness.
-With more resources and improved coordination among youth-serving agencies, child welfare can play a vital part in keeping young people from ever experiencing homelessness.
+- Child welfare: The instability of life in the child welfare system often pushes young people into homelessness.
+With more resources and improved coordination among youth-serving agencies, child welfare, including foster care, can play a crucial role in keeping young people from ever experiencing homelessness.

-Juvenile Justice: Too many youth cycle between the juvenile justice system and homelessness.
+- Juvenile justice: Too many young people cycle between the juvenile justice system and homelessness.
 Law enforcement, probation officers, prosecutors, defense attorneys, and judges can break this cycle by linking young people to supportive services, such as housing, education, and employment opportunities.

 Even one night on the streets can derail a young person's future.
-The faster crisis response systems can identify and match a young person with appropriate services, the sooner that young person can get back on a path toward stability.
-That's why we're fostering collaboration to better understand the needs of young people, align available services and develop innovative solutions.
+The faster crisis response systems can identify and match a young person with developmentally appropriate, trauma-informed services, the sooner that young person can get back on a path toward stability.
+We foster collaboration between a variety of stakeholders so that communities can better understand young people’s needs, align available services, and respond quickly with safe housing.

 Another essential aspect of our strategy is ensuring that young people who have experienced homelessness are heard and seen by policymakers.
 We believe that lifting up the voices of those most impacted by homelessness is essential to achieving justice and equity, as well as generating the systemic change needed to end homelessness.

 We partner with public and private leaders in Washington state and across the nation to fund community action and raise awareness of the urgency of ending youth homelessness.
 We also support youth-led advocacy efforts to end homelessness at the local, state, and federal level.